WATER WELL STEP TESTING

 This is a technical page on aquifer step testing.
 To see a non-technical page on this topic, press here.

 The purpose of this web page is to demonstrate a method for determination of aquifer transmissivity and well loss coefficients from step tests.
-The method is described by Birsoy and Summers (113).
-It involves using the Cooper and Jacob approximation of the Theis equation for drawdown in an infinite confined aquifer (66).
+The method is described by Birsoy and Summers (1980).
+It involves using the Cooper and Jacob approximation of the Theis equation for drawdown in an infinite confined aquifer (Freeze and Cherry, 1979).
 If one starts with this equation and applies superposition to successive pumping and recovery rates the following equation is obtained via algebraic manipulation involving logarithms:

 If the equation is applied to drawdown in a pumping well, r is the effective radius of the well, rw.